LucaBrembilla/AN2DL2023Challenge1Polimi/README.md

 - Marianna Dragonetti

 ## Introduction
 The project aims to address the problem of plant disease recognition using transfer learning techniques.
 We experimented with different neural network architectures such as VGG16, ResNet50, and ConvNextBase.
-The ConvNextBase architecture delivered the best performance, achieving:
+The ConvNextBase architecture delivered the best performance, achieving on the test set, which was never sent to us:
 - Accuracy: 87.10%
 - Precision: 82.77%
 - Recall: 83.42%